-Whether it's installedphpMyAdmin On a server Ubuntu, CentOS Or etc Fedora Distribution, the message "The configuration file now needs a secret passphrase (blowfish_secret)”With red at the bottom of the index, it gives headaches.
-Especially when configured correctly in "/etc/phpMyAdmin/config.inc.php"
+Whether it's installed phpMyAdmin On a server Ubuntu, CentOS Or etc Fedora distribution, the message "The configuration file now needs a secret passphrase (blowfish_secret)”With red at the bottom of the index, gives headaches.
+Especially when configured correctly in "/etc/phpMyAdmin/config.inc.php".

-Of course, the path might vary from one configuration to another, but on 7 CentOS cu phpMyAdmin Installed via “yum"In"remi.repo", The config file will be located in" / etc / phpMyAdmin / ".
+Of course, the path may vary from one configuration to another, but on 7 CentOS cu phpMyAdmin installed via “yum"From"remi.repo", The config file will be located in" / etc / phpMyAdmin / ".

-Well, let's see how we solve "The configuration file now needs a secret passphrase (blowfish_secret)", if inconfig.inc.php We have this line:
+Okay, let's see how we solve it "The configuration file now needs a secret passphrase (blowfish_secret)", if in config.inc.php We have this line:

-If this line is present and we have a "key" over 32 characters, the red message in phpMyAdmin should disappear.
+If this line is present and we have a "key" of more than 32 characters, the red message in phpMyAdmin should disappear.

-If this is not the case, it is a good idea to delete cookies from your browser and de-login from phpMyAdmin.
-At the next login, the "The configuration file now needs a secret passphrase (blowfish_secret)"He will not be present.
+If this has not happened, it is good to delete cookies in your browser and log out of phpMyAdmin.
+At the next login, the message "The configuration file now needs a secret passphrase (blowfish_secret)"He will no longer be present.

 However, there are situations where it is present Not because of the wrong configuration the config.inc.php file, but because of Permissions of the folder where it is located.